dmarti/www.aloodo.org/src/index.md

 date: 2017-04-23
 ---

-Aloodo is the <q>un-tracker</q> that is blocked by a wide range of privacy tools.
-It's here to help web site maintainers understand and help web users who are still vulnerable to third-party tracking.
+Aloodo is the <q>un-tracker</q> designed to be blocked by all the popular Web privacy tools.
+You can use it to help your users learn if they are still vulnerable to third-party tracking, and start to do something about it.

 ## How it works